Blacks Want British-Nigerian Cynthia Erivo Tossed From Harriet Tubman Biopic

-Recently, it was announced that Tony winning actress Cynthia Erivo (The Color Purple) would play an icon in Black American history for the big screen.
+Recently, it was announced that Tony-winning actress Cynthia Erivo (The Color Purple) would play an icon in Black American history for the big screen.
 Harriet Tubman.
-But, folks are saying Erivo shares vitriol for Blacks who are descendents of slavery, therefore the role should go to someone else.
+But, folks are saying Erivo shares vitriol for Blacks who are descendants of slavery, therefore the role should go to someone else.

 In return, Luvvie justified her Blackness with a blog, in which Cynthia Erivo unabashedly supported.
 Do you think this means she’s anti-Black, like her Nigerian sister Luvvie is accused of being?

 That wasn’t it either.
 Cynthia retweeted tweets about Black Americans being JEALOUS of Africans in the US.